Lukeino/Lukeino/README.md

 I am currently investing all my free time on **Game Development**, which I strongly believe is the perfect conjunction of creativity and logic.

+I also like to make personal **Software projects** both for PC and Android/iOS.

-Here you can find all my projects that I have developed during my career, both related to game development and generic software.
+Here you can find all my public projects that I have developed during my career.
 Almost all of my software will be **Open Source**.

 ## Programming Languages